mtc-20/CheatSheets/opencv.md

   if k%256 == 27:
     print ("[INFO] Escape hit, closing...")
     break

+# This should go outside the loop
 cv2.destroyAllWindows()
 ```
+The `27` in the above code is the hexadecimal escape sequence for the <kbd>Esc</kbd> key.

 ## Writing to file
+### Saving Images

 `cv2.imwrite("Output.png", frame)` can be used to save a file.

-Use the below code to save images from a video stream. **Very useful if for creating datasets for machine learning.**
+Use the below code to save images from a video stream to the current directory.

+**Very useful for creating datasets for machine learning.**
 ```
 import cv2